RenqiChen/Social_Science/README.md

 `--max_team_member`: the max team member of a team (including the leader)

-`--epochs`: the allowed time steps for one program run
+`--epochs`: the allowed time steps for one program run (default value is 6, which is enough for a scientist to finish all steps)

 ## 🙏 Acknowledgements